spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 permalink: whats-up-with-anabaptists
 ---

 Hey there.
-Did you get to this page because I (Josh) just sent you the URL?
+Did you get to this page because I (Josh) sent you the URL?

 Great!
 Welcome.
-This is a page I share infrequently, though it is, obviously, public.
+This is a page I share infrequently, and it's not linked from anywhere else on this website.

 Read on.
-If you decide you want to keep chatting about this with me, there's a form at the bottom for a very, very small email list.
-Currently there's like 4 people on it.
+If you decide you want to keep chatting about this with me, there's a form at the bottom for a small email list.
+There's less than 10 people on it.

 --------------------------------

-Here are the first ten sentances of a book that I read recently.
+Below are the first ten sentances of a book that I've read.

 I want to know if they strike you the same as they strike me.

-The book is authored by J. Denny Weaver, an anabaptist scholar, and the foreward is written by William H. Willimon, a methodist bishop.
+J. Denny Weaver, an anabaptist scholar, wrote the book, and William H. Willimon, a Methodist bishop, wrote the forward.
+Prior

 _After you read the these sentances, I'll provide a bit more context._

-Here's how Willimon introduces the audience to Weaver's book, titled _Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism_:
+### The first ten sentences of [Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism](https://www.goodreads.com/book/show/1659306.Becoming_Anabaptist):

 > Here is a book that is against just about everything we believe in.
 >